An interview with Rewand Latvanen, RRT, BSc, MEd, faculty Respiratory Therapy

 Learning how to use an inhaler correctly helps ensure medication reaches the lungs, supports better breathing and improves overall symptom control.
 For many people, small changes in technique can lead to meaningful results.

-Article created by Joshua Millard, Bachelor of Commerce - Digital Marketing student.
+This article was developed by Joshua Millard, Bachelor of Commerce - Digital Marketing (Co-op) student.
 Brought to you in collaboration with Village Creative, an experiential learning opportunity at Fanshawe College.

 For any media inquiries, please reach out to mediainquiries@fanshawec.ca